danielsunjin/Daniel-REU-Project-Files/README.md

 Use the [analysis](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/analysis) bash script to obtain functional connectomes from the fMRI images using rabies.
 The script will also provide a copy of itself along with the time it took to run in an `analysis.txt` text file in the project folder.
 Change the `bids_folder` and `project_folder` variables to be the same as those in the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) script and the [confound_correction](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/confound_correction) script that produced the preprocessed, confound corrected fMRI images that you want to get connectomes from.
 Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.

 CSV files containing the functional connectomes will be in the `matrix_data_file` directory in the `analysis_datasink` directory in the `analysis_outputs` directory of the project folder.
 Figures of the matrices will be in the `matrix_fig` directory in the `analysis_datasink` directory.

+An example of analysis outputs is the `analysis_outputs` directory in the `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1` directory in Alex's samos account, which took `/mnt/paros_WORK/daniel/project/BRUKER_data_single_echos_using_masks` as the input BIDs.
+A copy of the script that did the analysis that also includes the duration of the script at the bottom is the `analysis.txt` file in `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1`.

 **Functional connectivity matrix example:**